demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 The implementation of the `sendSignupEmail` function is striaght forward.
 We need to populate the individual properties of the `Email` record type with the appropriate values and then call the `sendEmail` email.

-Note that we are using `do!` as `sendEmail` returing `unit` for success.
+Note that we are using `do!` as `sendEmail` asynchronously returing `unit` for success.

 As usual, we are mapping the failure type of the Async result from `Exception` to `SendEmailError`

 ## Configuring Send Email During Development

-In a typical application development process, we won't be sending actual email in the development environment as sending an email cost money.
+In a typical application development process, we won't be sending actual email in the development environment as sending an email may cost money.

-One of the standard way is faking the implementation and using the console as we did earlier.
+One of the standard ways is faking the implementation and using the console as we did earlier.

 To enable this in our application,  let's add a new function `consoleSendEmail` function which prints the email record type in the console